Planning a trip to Sri Lanka in 2023? Read this first!

 💉 If you are unvaccinated or not fully vaccinated you will no longer need to quarantine on arrival in Sri Lanka, and as of December 7th no pre-arrival PCR or RAT tests are required for inbound passengers.
 The health declaration is no longer required, and the insurance is no longer mandatory but can be purchased on arrival.
 In other words – all pandemic-related restrictions for entering Sri Lanka have been removed.

 💻 The Sri Lanka e-visa system is still up and running but the payment gateway is fairly buggy – if it declines your payment try another card.
-Sri Lanka is currently offering extended 180 day e-visas, up from 30 days, and the fees will be increased as of 1 December 2022.
+The ETA fees were increased as of 1 December 2022.
 You must ensure that you do not overstay your visa as the penalties are hefty.

 💵 Due to the currency devaluation you will notice that prices for goods and services have gone up – however, the dollar-amounts remain approximately the same.
 As a tourist, you can exchange foreign currency at the airport upon landing (keep the receipt) so that you have some cash in hand.
 Tips are always deeply appreciated by those in the service industry, but most places will add a service charge and VAT on top of your bill.
 With that said, now is really not the time to haggle over a few dollars, if you are not happy with a quoted price simply move onto the next hotel, tuk tuk, transport company or service provider.